Jared Yates Sexton

 Jared Yates Sexton (born October 7, 1981) is an American author and political commentator from Linton, Indiana.
 He was an associate professor in the Department of Writing and Linguistics at Georgia Southern University.

 Early life

 Sexton grew up in southern Indiana.
 He studied English and Creative Writing at Indiana State University, and later received his MFA in Creative Writing from Southern Illinois University in 2008.

 Career

-Sexton previously taught Creative Writing at Ball State before accepting a position at Georgia Southern University, where he was a tenured Associate Professor of Creative Writing.
+Sexton previously taught Creative Writing at Ball State before accepting a position at Georgia Southern University, where he was a tenured Associate Professor of Creative Writing, as recently as 2022.